 Can a Home Sewing Machine Sew Sling Chair Fabric?

 “I don’t have a heavy duty or industrial sewing machine.
 Can my home machine sew sling fabric?”
 We get this question a lot from customers who want to redo the torn or outdated fabric on their patio sling chairs.
-In today’s blog, we’re going to help you determine if your home sewing machine can handle thick vinyl mesh sling fabric.
+In this blog, we’ll help you determine if your home sewing machine can handle thick vinyl mesh sling fabric.
 We have a sewing trick to share with you so you can test your machine to find out if it can sew this dense material.
 Let’s get started.

 Photo courtesy of customer Denise C.

 Luckily, there’s a simple test you can perform to see if your home machine can handle sling chair fabric.
-Find an old pair of jeans that you don’t wear anymore — or get a cheap pair at a thrift store — and fold the jeans over until the material is six layers thick.
-Using the largest size needle and thread compatible with your home machine, try sewing through the layers of denim.
+Find an old pair of jeans that you don’t wear anymore, or get a cheap pair at a thrift store, and fold the jeans over until the material is six layers thick.
+Using the largest needle and thread compatible with your home machine, try sewing through the layers of denim.
 If your home machine sews through the denim without issue, then it can more than likely sew sling chair fabric.

 If you’ve determined that your home machine can handle the layers of denim, we have one last piece of advice before you order fabric and get started.
 Sling chair fabric comes in a range of thicknesses and weights per ounce.
 Choose one of the lighter-weight sling fabrics we offer.
 It will be easier for a home machine to sew through.
 Look for a fabric in the 13-16 oz. range.
 On any Sailrite® fabric product page, scroll down to the “Specifications” chart and look for the “Weight” listing.